yuseferi/zax/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)
 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/yuseferi/zax)

-Basically this adds context to [Zap Logger](https://github.com/uber-go/zap), and make it easier to for the Gophers to do not generate logger boiler plates.
-Passing logger as a parameter to function increase parameters functionalities and worse than couple lots of methods with a explicit dependency.
+Zax is a library that adds context to [Zap Logger](https://github.com/uber-go/zap) and makes it easier for Gophers to avoid generating logger boilerplates.
+By passing the logger as a parameter to functions, it enhances parameter functionality and avoids the need for multiple methods with explicit dependencies.

 ### Installation